-Looking for the best day hike in Yosemite?
-We’re sharing everything you need to know about the Four Mile trail and Panorama trail, which when combined together, make for one epic day hike in Yosemite!
+Heading to Yosemite?
+We’re sharing everything you need to know about the Four Mile trail and Panorama trail, which when combined together, make for the best day hike in Yosemite!
 Ready to hike?
 Keep on reading!

 A few summers ago we visited Yosemite National Park for the first time and even years later, it is still one of our favorite places we have ever been!
 We will never forget the moment we entered the park for the first time, very early in the morning, and exited a tunnel to the most EPIC sunrise and view of the Yosemite Valley (at the Tunnel View viewpoint).
 We couldn’t stop gasping at how beautiful it was!